timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 part of their infrastructure, and helps publishers avoid - if possible - changes in published RPKI objects that are needed during these windows.

+## Availability and Data Loss

+The Publication Server MUST ensure high availability of the [@!RFC8181] publication protocol.
+If this protocol is not available then this will prevent publishers from updating their ROAs and renewing their manifests and CRLs.

+Publication Servers MUST aim to minimise data loss in case of severe server outages.
+If a server restore is needed and a content regression has occured due to data loss then the server MUST perform an RRDP session reset.

+Publishing CAs typically only check in with their Publication Server when they have changes that need to be published.
+As a result they may not be aware if the server performed a restore and their content regressed to an earlier state.
+This could result in two problems:

+ - The ROAs may not reflect what the publisher intended
+ - The publisher may not renew their manifest or CRL in time, because they assume that their current manifest and CRL have not yet expired or become stale

+Therefore, the Publication Server SHOULD notify publishing CAs about this issue if it occurs, so that a full manually triggered resynchronisation can then be initiated by CAs.

+## Publisher Repository Synchronisation

+### Full Synchronisation

+It is RECOMMENDED that publishing CAs always perform a list query as described in section 2.3 of [@!RFC8181] before sending all their changes using multiple PDUs as described in section 2.2 of [@!RFC8181].
+This way any desynchronisation issue can be resolved at least as soon as the publisher is aware of updates that it needs to publish.

+In addition to this the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query even if it has no new content to publish.
+Because this interaction requires that the Publication Server signs an [@!RFC8181] list reply, this operation can be costly for Publication Servers that serve a large number of publishers.
+Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes.

+### Monitoring Repository Content

+It should be noted that the [@!RFC8181] list reply returned by a Publication Server can differ from the actual set of objects that are published.
+This is because the Publication Server needs time between accepting updates from one of their publishers and updating the content of the public repositories, or it may be because the Publication Server chooses to limit the number of deltas that it publishes to a maximum of 1 delta per minute as described in section 5.4 of this document.

+In either case, the publishing CA can monitor the content of their Publication Server's RRDP repository to verify that the objects it expects are updated in a timely manner.
+Because this would rely on conditional retrieval of the RRDP Notification file the CA MAY perform this verification every minute.

+If the expected files are not found to be published within a reasonable time (let's say 5 minutes?), or if the CA recognises that there is a regression in the files seen at the repository (e.g. previous manifest number), then it SHOULD perform a Full Synchronisation as described above in section 4.4.1 of this document.

 # RRDP Repository

 ## Distinct Hostnames